czarandy/czarandy.github.io/_stories/2012-case-of-the-cryptic-communication.md

 ---
 layout: story
-title: The Case of the Cryptic Communcation
+title: The Case of the Cryptic Communication
 year: 2012
 ---